Codenetz/codew/README.md

 **Version**
 ---

-`.version` holds current software version.

-Used when
-- building client side assets
-- git tagging
-- referencing
+The`.version` file in the root directory of the project contains current application version.

+- One usage of the version is when the client side assets are build and later for calling those assets from the main index file, the assets file names are a hash representation of the version.
+This way you don't need to worry about the browser cache when you have a code update.

+- Another usage could be for automatic git tagging.
+For example a deploy script can be created which can automatically increase current version using the `node bin/version.js` command and tag a version in git based on the `.version` file.

+- Aways know what is the current application version.

-Format is `{major}.{minor}.{patch}`
+Version format is `{major}.{minor}.{patch}`

-Updating the version can be done from `node bin/version.js`
+Updating the version can be done from `node bin/version.js`.
+It takes one argument.
+Possible arguments can be
+- `show` Prints current application version and it's hash
+- `major` Updates the major version by "1"
+- `minor` Updates the minor version by "1"
+- `patch` Updates the patch version by "1"

-The version object can be accessed with `app.get("VERSION")` on server
+If you need to get current version somewhere in your application it can be done accessed with `app.get("VERSION")`

+**Async/await**
+---
+In order to keep the code simple & readable the framework it's written promise based with `async` and `await`.

 **Modules**
 ---

-The server is built up only from modules.
+The application backend is built up from modules which gives those benefits:
-Advantages:
 - Code reuse between projects
 - Logic separation
 - More organized code
 - Easy picking of which module to enable
+- Human readable application

 Example of such modules could be:
 - User